Gamify-IT/.github/profile/README.md

 ### Run config

-The [run config repo](https://github.com/Gamify-IT/run-config) contains the hosting template and a manual on how to use it.
+The [run config repo](https://github.com/Gamify-IT/run-config) contains the hosting template and a manual on using it.
 The hosting configuration used by us is also placed there.

 ### Story

 The [story repo](https://github.com/Gamify-IT/story) contains brainstorming and ideas about a story for the overworld.
-It is currently unfinished since we put the focus on polishing the Game more.
+It is currently unfinished since we put the focus on polishing the game more.

-### Third Party License Notice
+### Third-Party License Notice

-The [third party license notice repo](https://github.com/Gamify-IT/third-party-license-notice) contains the code of the Website that displays all the Third Party Licenses.
+The [third party license notice repo](https://github.com/Gamify-IT/third-party-license-notice) contains the website's code that displays all the Third Party Licenses.